- Search The Registry

 - About Us

 - Creating Support

 The birth of Lucy Terry, Black abolitionist, poet, and orator, in 1730 is celebrated on this date.

 Their first child was born the following year, and by 1769, they had five others.
 In the 1760s, the Prince family moved to Guilford, VT.
-Lucy was well known for her speaking ability and she used her skills a number of times in defense of her family's rights and property.
+Lucy was well known for her speaking ability, and she sometimes used her skills to defend her family's rights and property.

 Later, when Colonel Eli Bronson attempted to steal land owned by the Princes, the case eventually made its way to the Supreme Court.
-She argued against two of the leading lawyers in the state, one of who later became chief justice of Vermont and she won.
-Samuel Chase, the presiding justice of the court, said that her argument was better than he'd heard from any Vermont lawyer.
+She argued against two of the state's leading lawyers, one of whom later became Vermont's chief justice, and she won.
+Samuel Chase, the court's presiding justice, said that her argument was better than he'd heard from any Vermont lawyer.
 Her husband died in 1794, and by 1803, Prince had moved to nearby Sunderland.
 Prince rode on horseback to visit his grave every year until the year she died.

-Although Lucy Terry was a poet, only one of her poems, a ballad called "Bars Fight," has survived.
+Although Lucy Terry was a poet, only one of her poems, a ballad called 'Bars Fight,' has survived.
 She is known as the author of one of the first poems composed by a Black woman.
 Lucy Terry Prince was a remarkable woman whose many accomplishments included arguing a case before the Supreme Court.
-Lucy Prince Terry died on July 11, 1821, at the age of 97.
+Lucy Prince Terry died on July 11, 1821, at 97.